Hadar933/AdaptiveSpectrumLayer/README.md

 - **LTSFLinear**
   A fork of the primary paper implementation, this directory contains various neural network models, including NLinear, NLinear and FEDformer, for benchmarking.

-- **Results**
-  Stores processed datasets, including wing dynamics and force measurements.
-Data is organized by date for reproducibility and reference.

 - **Utilities**
   Contains miscellaneous scripts for: